AMD’s Q2 2021 revenue grew 99% to $3.85B on market share gains

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

-Advanced Micro Devices reported its revenues and earnings for the second quarter ended June 30 exceeded expectations with revenue growing 99% to $3.85 billion.
+Advanced Micro Devices reported its revenues and earnings for the second quarter ended June 30 exceeded expectations, with revenue growing 99% to $3.85 billion.

 Non-GAAP net income for the quarter was $778 million, or 63 cents a share, beating expectations of 54 cents a share on a non-GAAP basis.
 AMD said it was increasing its annual earnings forecast and its shares are up 1% to $91.93 a share in after-hours trading.

 The Santa Clara, California-based company has had a good run on momentum behind its Zen and Zen 2 architectures for processors, which can generate 50% or more better performance per clock cycle than the previous generation.
-This architecture put AMD ahead of Intel in performance for the first time in a decade and it has helped the perennial No. 2 PC chip maker into a fast-growing contender against Intel.
+This architecture put AMD ahead of Intel in performance for the first time in a decade, and it has helped the perennial No. 2 PC chip maker into a fast-growing contender against Intel.

 Intel, meanwhile, has had stumbles not only on the chip design side but also in manufacturing, where it has lost its technological advantage to rivals such as TSMC, which makes both processors and graphics chips for AMD.
 As a result, AMD has been making historic market share gains for the past three years.
 What’s interesting is AMD has been making these gains amid a historic chip shortage driven by the supply whipsaw from the pandemic and unprecedented demand for electronic goods.